UnicycleBloke/yagl/README.md

 Although theoretically complete in terms of the basic functionality, more could be done:

 - Most properties in Action00 records are represented by simple numbers (presented in hex, but decimal, octal and binary are supported).
 Many of these are enumerations which could be replaced with text representations of the permitted values.
 Many others are bitfields for each each supported bit could be replaced by a text represention.
 This would make the YAGL more readable.

-- There is as yet no documentation.
-It would be nice if **yagl** itself could generate annotated versions of the various YAGL records it can print.

-- The software currently terminates as soon as there is a fault while parsing the YAGL.
-It would be good to implement a more fault tolerant design.
-This would not accept poorly formatted YAGL, but could form the basis for a linter.

 - It might be worth generating NFO which is compatible with **grfcodec**.